Yolololo15/Yolololo15.github.io/Documentation/Attacks.md

 Pixels per second.
 Multiply an original Undertale value with 30 (FPS) to get its equivalent.

 ### Color ###
-0 for white, 1 for blue.
-Other colors (such as orange) may or may not be added in the future
+0 for white, 1 for blue, 2 for orange.
+Other colors may or may not be added in the future

 ### Time ###
 Seconds